romboai/handbook/docs/Values.md

 **Share**

-There are aspects of Agile Lab culture, such as extreme transparency, that are unintuitive to outsiders and new team members.
+There are aspects of ROMBO AI culture, such as extreme transparency, that are unintuitive to outsiders and new team members.
 Be willing to invest in people and engage in open dialogue.
 For example, consider making private issues public wherever possible so that we can all learn from the experience.

 **Negative is 1-1**